Keto French Toast Casserole

 Third Step: Combine the vanilla, cream cheese, and powdered erythritol for the cream cheese filling until smooth.
 Put the cubes of bread into the baking dish and add cream cheese dollops on top.

-Fourth Step: Prepare the custard by combining the eggs, coconut milk, brown sugar sweetener, heavy whipping cream, and cinnamon together.
-Gently pour the custard over the top of the bread.
+Fourth Step: Prepare the custard by combining the eggs, coconut milk, brown sugar sweetener, heavy whipping cream, and cinnamon.
+Gently pour the egg mixture over the top of the bread.

-Fifth Step: Cut the butter into the flour, sweetener, and cinnamon until you end up with a crumb for the topping.
+Fifth Step: Cut the butter into the flour, sweetener, and cinnamon until crumbs form.
 Sprinkle the crumbs on top of the casserole.

 Sixth Step: Bake the keto breakfast casserole for 40-45 minutes or until it is golden brown and the center has set up.
 Serve with some sugar-free maple syrup and enjoy!